-At one station, there’s vibration at a high frequency to weld components together.
-To prove the value of the Markforged material and printer before their purchase, Johnson Level was able to print a sample part with our help on GSC’s machines, and try it at their Mequon location.
+At one station, there’s a vibration at a high frequency to weld components together.
+To prove the value of the Markforged material and printer before their purchase, Johnson Level was able to print a sample part with our help on GSC’s machines and try it at their Mequon location.
 It proved to be as durable as their current fixtures and a cost-saving option.

 By switching these grippers to being 3D printed with Markforged material, they saved on weight and improved the lifetime of the part.